 You could get a Childcare Grant, Parents’ Learning Allowance, or Adult Dependants’ Grant.
 These grants are paid in addition to your main student finance, and don’t usually have to be paid back.

 There are three types of dependants' grants you could be eligible for.

 Parents' Learning Allowance

-This helps with course-related costs if you have dependant children.
-You can get up to £1,716 a year depending on your household income, which is your income and the income of your partner and any dependants.
+This helps with course-related costs if you have dependent children.
+How much you can get depends on your household income, which is your income and the income of your partner and any dependants.

 Adult Dependants' Grant

 You can apply for an Adult Dependants' Grant if you have a partner or another adult who depends on you financially.